Post Production / Colour

 The Art and Tools of Reproducing Fine Art

 Scanning or photographing an original artwork accurately is rarely straightforward.
 When we look at an original artwork whether 2 or 3 dimensional we have the opportunity to move around and change how the light reflects off an artwork.
 Differing light sources also change the way we see work and input and output devices use different digital colour spaces.
+Daylight is the purest visual light (with a CRI index of 100%) but it changes in intensity and colour temperature which is problematic for photographic accuracy.
+We use extremely high CRI led panels (including R9 + R12) to allow excellent capture of colour wavelengths across the spectrum with calibrated white balance and lumen output to guarantee production levels.

 The different colour response of different devices can be problematic if not properly managed.
 For colour information stored in digital form, colour management techniques, such as those based on ICC profiles and calibrated devices, can help to avoid distortions of the reproduced colours.
 Colour management does not circumvent the gamut limitations of input and output devices, but can assist in finding good mapping of colours into the gamut that can be recorded and reproduced.